 Books are such an important part of my life and I’m fortunate to belong to a local book club and since moving to Cornwall I am able to order books on line, picking them up from our monthly community library van.
 My earliest recollections are being engrossed as a child in the ‘Chronicles of Narnia’ The Lion, the Witch and the Wardrobe being the first of the six books.
 I just loved being in the fantasy world of the author C. S. Lewis.
 Although these books were written over sixty years ago, they have been adapted for radio, television, the stage and film and are still read today.
 I really enjoyed Roald Dahl books when I began teaching, reading them to both my class and my own children, always starting with Charlie and the Chocolate Factory.
 I have read every one of his seventeen children’s novels.
 I also found his ‘Revolting Rhymes’, so amusing, with the surprise endings in place of the traditional ‘happily ever after’ finishes to the six well known fairy tales.
 My grandchildren love me to read to them, especially Michael Morpurgo books, the first I ever read was ‘War Horse’.
 I found this an inspirational novel, the experiences of Joey, a horse purchased by the army for service in World War 1 France and the attempts of young Albert his previous owner to bring him safely home was just so moving.
 I was so pleased to be able to watch both the film and stage musical recently, finding both of them very emotional.
 At the moment I am re- reading Louis Sachar ‘Holes’ I just love this story of Stanley’s life told in such an exceptionally funny way.

-I moved to Cornwall in 2014 and, together with my husband, run a small business.
+I moved to Cornwall in 2014.
 Previously I have had a career in primary education spanning 27 years as a teacher, advisory teacher, education consultant and Head Teacher.
-As a governor I hope I will be able to use my knowledge and understanding of education to support Luxulyan School as it continues to flourish.
+As a governor I strive to use my background in education to support Luxulyan School as it continues to flourish.
 In my spare time I try to keep active enjoying a range of activities including yoga, swimming, badminton and most of all, I love to walk in this beautiful part of Cornwall – in all weathers!

 I love to get engrossed in a good book!
 One book I absolutely loved when I was younger was Marianne Dreams by Catherine Storr.
 It’s such a gripping tale.
 I was completely absorbed by the characters and unfolding story and couldn’t wait to find out what happened at the end (I won’t tell!).
 I love children’s picture books too.
 One of my favourites is The Time It Took Tom by Nick Sharratt and Stephen Tucker: it’s very clever and very funny!